kineticfire-labs/semver-multi/README.md

 The *scopes* and *types* in Conventional Commits act like objects and verbs to describe the project:  the *scope* indicates **what** changed, and the *type* indicates **how** it changed.
 The scopes and types defined depend on the needs of the specific project.

+*semver-multi* interprets the defined *scopes* and *types* in standardized commit messages to determine versioning information.

 A *project* scope--perhaps shortened *proj*--can be used to apply to the entire project.
 This scope is equivalent to no indicated scope, which is permissiable under Conventional Commits.  *semver-multi* requires a scope, even for project-level scope, so that commits to that level are explicitly considered.

 Scope examples appear in Table 1.